How to Cross-Sell on Shopify in 2025? (3 Easy Ways)

 A/B testing is a smart way to figure out what works best for your online store by testing different versions of a page, layout, or feature.
 Here are a few areas you should focus on testing:

-By experimenting with these areas, you’ll get real insights into what your customers prefer and improve your store for higher conversions.
+By experimenting with these areas, you’ll get real insights into what your customers prefer and optimize your store conversion rate.

 Retargeting ads are a powerful tool for bringing back customers who didn’t complete a purchase.
 But to stand out, try these fresh strategies: